mecaneer23/guessing-game/README.md

 # Guessing Game

 This is a simple guessing game.
-It is a really good project to learn with as it has relatively trivial concepts.
+When learning to code, recreating this game can help solidify many fundamental programming concepts.

 ![Screenshot](GuessingGame.png)